Two southern Thanksgiving classics collide in a perfectly sweet and easy-to-make pie that has something for everyone at your table.

 Once sweet potatoes are roasted, carefully remove from oven and place in fridge to cool to room temperature.
 Reduce oven heat to 375 degrees.

-Remove pie crust dough from fridge and roll out into about 1/4-inch thickness.
+Remove pie crust dough from fridge and roll out into about ¼-inch thickness.
 Place dough into a 9-inch pie pan and fold or crimp edges, as desired.
-Place into oven to par bake for about 10 minutes then remove and reduce oven heat to 350 degrees.
+Place a sheet of parchment paper over crust then cover with pie weights or dry goods.
+Transfer pan into oven to par bake for about 10 minutes then remove and reduce oven heat to 350 degrees.

 While crust par bakes, make sweet potato filling.
 Remove skin from roasted sweet potatoes and combine with heavy cream, butter, egg, brown sugar, granulated sugar, whiskey, nutmeg, cinnamon, and sea salt.
 This step can be done with a mixer, by hand, or in a food processor.
 I recommend using a food processor for the smoothest filling.
 The result should be thick, custard-like, and free of lumps.
 If filling is too thin, place in the fridge to stiffen up a bit before assembling pie.